• Skip to primary navigation

 Instructions

-• Pre-heat the oven to 180 °C.
+• Pre-heat the oven to 180 °C, bake setting or 170 °C fan setting.

 • To a large bowl, add the puehu parāoa noa (plain flour), ōti (oats), kokonati (coconut) and huka hāura (brown sugar).

-• Add the pata (butter), mīere kōura (golden syrup) and tote (salt) to a medium sized pot.
+• Add the pata (butter), mīere kōura (golden syrup) and tote (salt) in to a medium sized pot.
 Melt it all together over medium heat, stirring occasionally.
 Once it starts to bubble, remove it from the heat.

-• Reserve half a cup of the mixture for the topping.
-Press the remaining mixture in to the prepared tray.
+• Reserve half a cup of the mixture for the topping and leave it to the side.

-• Add the pata (butter), miraka kukū reka (sweetened condensed milk), mīere kōura (golden syrup) and tote (salt) to a medium sized pot.
+• Add the pata (butter), miraka kukū reka (sweetened condensed milk), mīere kōura (golden syrup) and tote (salt) in to a medium sized pot.

-Set it over medium heat and stir as the mixture melts.
+• Set it over medium heat and stir continuously as the mixture melts.
 Do not boil or simmer the mixture, the goal is only for the pata (butter) and mīere kōura (golden syrup) to melt into the miraka kukū reka (condensed milk).

 • Once all of the pata (butter) has melted in to the mixture, remove from the heat.